RI DAILY

 The Chase for Proof with Elizabeth Kubler-Ross

-A friend, an intensive care nurse struggling with patients in their final hours, day after day, encouraged me to read Elizabeth Kubler-Ross’s groundbreaking, On Death and Dying.
+A friend, an intensive care nurse, struggles with patients in their final hours day after day.
+She encouraged me to read Elizabeth Kubler-Ross’s groundbreaking, On Death and Dying.

 I did, and it shook loose some unexamined cultural certainties.